slurmulon/gig/README.md

 ### `bach`

-Here we have a blues song (written in `bach`) that is intended to be improvised over by a guitar player.
+Here we have a blues song that is intended to be improvised over by a guitar player.

 It defines a sequence of scale progressions (i.e. a harmony), with each progression lasting from 1 to 2 measures.